 I even had time to walk down to one of the bays on the way, just to have a look.
 The sea was turquoise against the cliffs and the sand – it was amazing.

-When I got back to Kinlochbervie I expected to be sat outside the closed cafe, making coffee by myself.
+When I got back to Kinlochbervie I expected to be sat outside the closed café, making coffee by myself.
 This thought was made worse by the fact that as I walked down the hill to the harbour, the heavens absolutely opened.
-I turned the corner, and there was the cafe, open.
+I turned the corner, and there was the café, open.
 You can imagine how pleased I was.
 I managed to just make it inside before I got totally soaked.
+It rained hard for over an hour, heavier than I’d seen on the whole walk.
+I felt very lucky and appreciative of the good weather I’ve had during the walk.

 So there it is, my walk from Dover to Cape Wrath.
 A walk of many challenges: the struggle for water down south; navigational errors on the North Downs Way; finding camp spots on the canals; the noisy slugs and, of course, the epic midges.
 But I had done it, and I wouldn’t change a single aspect of the route.
 What an adventure.